 The number of required kernels keeps growing.

-nGraph Compiler addresses the first two problems, and nGraph Compiler combined with PlaidML addresses the third problem. nGraph applies graph-level optimizations by taking the computational graph from a deep learning framework such as TensorFlow and reconstructing it with nGraph’s IR. nGraph’s IR centralizes computational graphs from various frameworks and provides a unified way to connect backends to targeted hardware.
+nGraph Compiler addresses the first two problems, and nGraph Compiler combined with PlaidML addresses the third problem. nGraph applies graph-level optimizations by taking the computational graph from a deep learning framework such as TensorFlow and reconstructing it with nGraph’s :abbr: IR (Intermediate Representation). nGraph IR centralizes computational graphs from various frameworks and provides a unified way to connect backends for targeted hardware.
 To address the third problem, nGraph is integrated with PlaidML, a tensor compiler, which generates code in LLVM, OpenCL, OpenGL, and Metal.
 Low-level optimizations are automatically applied to the generated code, resulting in a more efficient execution that does not require manual kernel integration for most hardware targets.

 The following three sections explore the main problems of kernel libraries in more detail and describe how nGraph addresses them.